Government Failure

 Governments also suffer from imperfect information and bounded rationality, just like consumers and firms.

-This can lead to poorly designed policies that fail to achieve their aims or create unforeseen negative effects.
+This can lead to poorly designed policies that fail to achieve their aims or worsen the market failure.

 Exam Preparation